 Measures to slow down the spread of the virus have been put in place and these include restricting movements and awareness and strengthening the health facilities.
-All federal states have now made it compulsory to wear a mask in parts of public spaces (super markets, public transport services) any longer.
+It is not compulsory to wear a mask in parts of public spaces (supermarkets, public transport services) any longer.
 However, individual locations might still ask customers to wear face masks or show some proof of vaccination or a test.
 Measures are subject to daily scrutiny and may vary across the country.

 In general, we would like to say that the situation is consciously being addressed in Germany and all authorities are carefully assessing the situation according to the recommendations of the World Health Organisation.
 Appropriate decisions and measures are being taken whenever the need arises.
 The strong Health System in Germany will also help in quickly overcoming the situation.

 Yes, we can still be reached at the known email addresses and phone numbers.

 Yes.
 All plans are ongoing for the upcoming semester to start as scheduled in August 2021.
 As such, the fall semester starting at the end of August is planned to start with face-to-face classes at the original scheduled time, or with combination of digital teaching formats and on-campus lectures.
 This way you will still start your semester either online or on campus.
 Students who will be able to obtain visas on time and have no travel restrictions can hopefully join the semester in August on campus right away and those who will have visa delays or travel restrictions, will also still start the semester online and then join the semester as soon as their visas have been issued or they are able travel.
 In this case and irrespective of the situation, no one will miss any activities, as every student will be able to start the semester either ways.